minhhung1706/Windows-On-AWS-Series/windows-on-aws-verify-local-domain-with-aws-managed-directory-service/3-Verify-Local-Domain-On-AWS/3.3-Configure-Route-Table/_index.md

 ![Route Table Configuration](../../images/route-table-2.jpg)
 ![Route Table Configuration](../../images/route-table-3.jpg)
 3. We route the traffic for:
-   - AWS Site: Main Route and Public Route (Public route is the one with Internet Gateway attached)
+   - AWS Site: Add peering to all routes
-   - Local Site: Main Route and Public Route
+   - Local Site: Add peering to all routes
-   - Remember to double check the routes
+   - Remember to double check all the routes
 ![Route Table Configuration](../../images/route-table-4.jpg)
 ![Route Table Configuration](../../images/route-table-5.jpg)